microchip-pic-avr-examples/pic18f56q71-bare-metal-spi-mplab/README.md

 #### Asserting SS
 If you are using hardware control, SS will be asserted and deasserted automatically by hardware.

 **If you are using software control, you must assert SS before running any functions in the API.
-SS must be deasserted afterwards.**
+SS must also be deasserted afterwards.**

 #### Transmit and Receive (Exchange)